-Connor (2010) describes sound and place as being intrinsically linked, where a "sound is the space in which it occurs" and "sonic essence inheres in spatial accident".
+- 720 Connor (2010) describes sound and place as being intrinsically linked, where a "sound is the space in which it occurs" and "sonic essence inheres in spatial accident".
 In our discussions, we became fascinated by extending the notion that people "site" themselves in place by connecting to sound, to the idea that attending to vibrations in the earth requires people not only to "site" themselves in relation to their local environment, but also to their global environment.
-John Luther Adams, for example, in his work The Sonic Geography of Alaska, collates different elemental signals from the natural environment (Young, 1998).
-His reach is also global and he too states that "sound is a way of touching at a distance".
-From our own place of relative safety, then, we re-evaluated our understanding of the ground beneath our feet and attended to what the vibrations travelling though it can tell us about the domains and limits of our situated disciplines and institutional habits.
+John Luther Adams, for example, in his work The Sonic Geography of Alaska, collates different elemental signals from the natural environment (Young, 1998). - 725 His reach is also global and he too states that "sound is a way of touching at a distance".
+From our own place of relative safety, then, we re-evaluated our understanding of the ground beneath our feet and attended to what the vibrations travelling through it can tell us about the domains and limits of our situated disciplines and institutional habits.
 Our experiment to discern the motions of our unsettled planet, which focused on the bell Great George, thus ran alongside a second experiment, which tested novel collaborative structures of research and aesthetic practice.
-The result has been an unsettling of accustomed methods, stress-testing the disciplinary foundations on which we build.
+The result has been an unsettling of accustomed methods, - 730 stress-testing the disciplinary foundations on which we build.

-Data Availability: The raw data utilized in this study will be archived with the National Geoscience Data Centre (NGDC).
+Data Availability: The raw data utilized in this study has been archived with the National Geoscience Data Centre (NGDC).
+DOI: https://doi.org/10.5285/0f7e4448-ac5f-478d-83b4-408edc244f3b

-650 Author Contributions: All co-authors contributed to the study and in writing the manuscript.
+Author Contributions: All co-authors contributed to the study and in writing the manuscript.

-Competing Interests: Authors declare they have no conflict of interest.
+735 Competing Interests: Authors declare they have no conflict of interest.

-Acknowledgments:
+Acknowledgements:

-This work was funded and facilitated by the University of Bristol's Brigstow interview as part of their "Living well with uncertainty" initiative in 2018.
+This work was funded and facilitated by the University of Bristol's Brigstow Institute as part of their "Living well with uncertainty" initiative in 2018.
 O. George and J. M. Kendall were funded by NERC Grant NE/R018006/1.
 We gratefully acknowledge support from the sponsors of the Bristol University Microseismicity Projects (BUMPS).
 We thank Dr. Stephen